readium/lcp-specs/releases/lcp/index.md

 | `self` | As defined in the IANA registry of link relations: "Conveys an identifier for the link's context." | No |
 | `support` | Support resources for the user (either a website, an email or a telephone number) | No |

-In addition to these link relations, this specification introduces the [LCP Link Relations Registry](#informative-references).
-All official link relations used in the License Document and declared in official LCP specification documents <b class="rfc">must</b> be referenced in the registry.
+In addition to these link relations, this specification introduces the [LCP Link Relations Registry](#informative-references), in which all link relations defined in this specification are referenced.

 Link relations <b class="rfc">may</b> also be extended for vendor-specific applications.
 Such links <b class="rfc">must</b> use a URI instead of a string to identify their link relations.